Trump now less likely to sit for Mueller interview: sources

 By Karen Freifeld

-WASHINGTON (Reuters) - The prospect of an interview of U.S. President Donald Trump by special counsel Robert Mueller has been derailed by the recent FBI raids on Trump's personal lawyer, according to two people familiar with the matter.
+WASHINGTON (Reuters) - An interview of U.S. President Donald Trump by special counsel Robert Mueller was less likely after this week's FBI raids on Trump's personal lawyer, two people familiar with the matter said on Thursday.

-Trump's anger over the warrants to search the home and office of lawyer Michael Cohen has made the interview far less likely, one of the people said on Thursday.
+Trump was infuriated by Federal Bureau of Investigation raids on Monday on the New York law office and home of Michael Cohen, which followed a referral by Mueller.

+Still, the president's tendency to change his mind added to uncertainty about whether an interview would ultimately take place.

-That outlook somewhat contradicted Trump's Twitter message on Thursday morning that he backed a "cooperative" approach to Mueller's investigation of possible collusion between Moscow and Trump's presidential campaign.
+In a tweet early on Thursday, Trump said that he backed a "cooperative" approach to Mueller's investigation of possible collusion between Moscow and Trump's presidential campaign.

 "I have agreed with the historically cooperative, disciplined approach that we have engaged in with Robert Mueller," Trump said on Twitter.

-A third source familiar with the matter said the relationship with Mueller remains strong and constructive discussions are expected to recommence shortly.
+Further suggesting that tensions could blow over, a third source familiar with the matter said the relationship with Mueller remained strong and constructive and discussions were expected to recommence soon.

-Russia denies U.S. intelligence agencies' findings that it interfered in the campaign to try to tilt the vote in Trump's favor.
+Russia has denied U.S. intelligence agencies' findings that it interfered in the 2016 campaign to try to tilt the vote in Trump's favor.
 Trump has denied any collusion and has repeatedly attacked Mueller's investigation as a politically motivated "witch hunt."

-Trump's irritation erupted this week after the FBI raids targeting Cohen, which followed a referral by Mueller.
-Trump's outburst raised concerns among critics and lawmakers, including some in Trump's own Republican Party, that he might try to have Mueller removed.
+Trump's outburst after the FBI searches raised concerns among critics and lawmakers, including some in Trump's own Republican Party, that he might try to have Mueller removed.

 The president denied a New York Times report on Tuesday that he had sought to fire Mueller in December.
 "If I wanted to fire Robert Mueller in December, as reported by the Failing New York Times, I would have fired him," he said on Twitter early on Thursday.